himanshugupta30062/Sahadhyayi/docs/ExternalIntegrations.md

 This project can connect to Goodreads so users can import and export book data.

 ## OAuth Login
-Use the `/goodreads/request-token` endpoint to initiate authentication.
-The server returns a URL that users should visit to grant access.
-The callback handled on `/goodreads/callback` stores the access token for the session.
+Visit `/goodreads/connect` to initiate authentication.
+The server redirects the user to Goodreads, and `/goodreads/callback` persists the access tokens for the current account.

 ## Importing a Bookshelf
-`/goodreads/bookshelf?userId=<id>` returns the user's `read` shelf with ratings.
+`/goodreads/bookshelf` returns the authenticated user's `read` shelf with ratings.
+If the account isn't linked, it responds with `401` and code `GOODREADS_NOT_LINKED`.

 ## Exporting Reading History
-Send a `POST` request to `/goodreads/export` with `{ userId, books }` to add books to the user's `read` shelf.
+Send a `POST` request to `/goodreads/export` with `{ books }` to add books to the user's `read` shelf.